Differential algebraic generating series of weighted walks in the quarter plane: Introduction

+The main difficulty is that the existence of such decompositions is proved for fixed values of $t$, so nothing is known about the dependence in $t$ of the coefficients.
+For instance, the function $x\Gamma(t)$, seen as a function of $x$ is simple for all fixed value of $t$ (it is rational!) but it is differentially transcendental with respect to $t$, due to H\"older's result.
+We then have to make a careful study of the $t$-dependence of such elliptic relations, and use some results of $\partial_t$-algebraicity of the Weierstrass function in~\cite{bernardi2017counting}.
+Finally, we are able to show that the $\partial_{x}$-algebraicity implies the $\partial_{t}$-algebraicity.
+The following diagram summarizes the various contributions toward the proof of Theorem~\ref{thm1}.

 \textbf{Structure of the paper.} The paper is organized as follows.
-In Section \ref{sec2} we provide some reminders of objects appearing in the study of models of walks in the quarter plane.
-More precisely, we will study well known properties of the kernel curve and explain how the generating series may be continued.
-We will also explain why Theorem \ref{thm1} is correct in some degenerate cases that we may withdraw.
-In Section \ref{sec3} we prove technical results on differential algebraicity.
-Finally Section~\ref{sec4} is devoted to the proof of Theorem \ref{thm1}.
-We split our study in two cases depending on whether the so called group of the walk is finite or not.
+In Section~\ref{sec2} we provide some reminders of objects appearing in the study of models of walks in the quarter plane.
+More precisely, we will study well-known properties of the kernel curve and explain how the generating function may be continued.
+We will also explain why Theorem~\ref{thm1} is correct in some degenerate cases that we may withdraw.
+In Section~\ref{sec3} we prove technical results on differential algebraicity.
+Some intermediate results stay valid in the framework of algebraic functions and/or solution of linear differential equations, but to simplify the exposition, we chose to present this section in a unified framework, making some intermediate results suboptimal.
+Finally Section~\ref{sec4} is devoted to the proof of Theorem~\ref{thm1}.
+We split our study in two cases depending on whether the so-called group of the walk is finite or not.